ndarville/voxels/magicavoxel/controls.md

 Exporting and importing
 -----------------------
 The right-most list are pre-made templates stored under `/vox/` in your MagicaVoxel folder.
+One of them is **monu9**:

+![The initial model in MagicaVoxel](../_screenshots/magicavoxel-to-qubicle-initial.png)

 Importing this into Qubicle comes with problems, as not all information like colour and orientation is exported.

-![The initial model in MagicaVoxel](../_screenshots/magicavoxel-to-qubicle-initial.png)

 ![The uncoloured result when imported to Qubicle](../_screenshots/magicavoxel-to-qubicle-vox.png)

-so what you have to do instead is:
+So what you have to do instead is:

 1. Load a template in MagicaVoxel
 2. Go to the bottom right and click “Export”